-- Directs a briefing on current and future capabilities to test directed energy systems. - Designates DOD leadership with primary responsibility for collaboration with international partners on directed energy weapons. - Directs a briefing on space-based sensing capabilities for detection, tracking, and fire control in hypersonic defense. - Encourages investment in highly maneuverable, threat-representative hypersonic targets in order to develop U.S. defensive capabilities. - Requires DARPA to establish a Quantum Scaling Initiative to rapidly expand and support the development of quantum computing capabilities for DOD.

-• Authorizes DARPA to provide personnel to the military departments to support transition of technology from DARPA development to military department use, if requested by the Principal Technology Transition Advisor.
+- Directs a briefing on current and future capabilities to test directed energy systems. - Encourages investment in highly maneuverable, threat-representative hypersonic targets in order to develop U.S. defensive capabilities. - Requires DARPA to establish a Quantum Benchmarking Initiative to rapidly expand and support the development of quantum computing capabilities for DOD. - Authorizes DARPA to provide personnel to the military departments to support transition of technology from DARPA development to military department use, if requested by the Principal Technology Transition Advisor.